 - the Upper Youth Club Area is suitable for informal meetings of 20 persons

 Please contact our bookings representative on 01403 733202 to find out more or email firstname.lastname@example.org

 Southwater Leisure Centre

-The Leisure Centre was built some 20 years ago, with an extension completed approximately 15 years ago to provide additional halls for the community.
-The facility comprises, a main sports hall let for a variety of sporting activities including badminton, indoor tennis, trampolining, indoor football etc.
+The Leisure Centre was built over 25 years ago, with an extension completed approximately 20 years ago to provide additional halls for the community.

-The Centre also boasts a state of the art gym with air conditioning and a County Standard Bowls Green located within the Centre grounds.
-To the rear of the Centre, there is a full size football pitch, which is available together with changing rooms.
-This facility would have to be booked through the Leisure Centre management (01403 733208).
+The Centre also has a County Standard Bowls Green located within the Centre grounds.
+To the rear of the Centre, there is a multi use games area (MUGA) and a full size football pitch with changing rooms.

 The Leisure Centre provides a wide range of community and sporting activities.
-For further information please contact the Leisure Centre Manager (leisure@southwater.-pc.gov.uk) or alternatively call Steve Brew on 01403 733208.
-Please see under Leisure on the
+For further information please contact Bookings (bookings@southwater.-pc.gov.uk).

 Community Grant Aid

 A Parish Council is empowered to incur expenditure in the execution of any works in order to exercise its statutory powers.
 There is also a power to incur expenditure for the "benefit of all or some of its inhabitants" (Local Government Act 1972 s.137).